fwaggle/rrdraw/Readme.md

 - Multi-axis graphs could be handled better.
 - The "units" field must be the same length or things will get screwy (you can prepend shorter ones with spaces for now).
-- The "units" field gets screwy if you use %S etc.